What is WIC?

 These people may include, but are not limited to local agency staff and other WIC State or local agencies, people with contracts with the State agency to carry out research about the WIC Program, and persons looking into or taking legal actions about WIC Program abuse under Federal, State or local law.

-If you have a complaint against a WIC approved store (Retailer), another WIC participant, a local office or the State WIC Program, you can submit the complaint in writing to the following address:
+If you have a complaint against a WIC approved store (Retailer), another WIC participant, a local office or the State WIC Program, you can submit a complaint several ways:

 Attention: State WIC Director